The first and third person imperative - PDF exercises to download for free. (Let him do it. Let's do it. Let's not do it.)

 Imperative exercises PDF: 2nd person Take it.
 Don't cry.

-Grammar rules PDF Printable grammar rules with examples from everyday English.
+English grammar PDF Printable grammar rules with examples from everyday English.

 Imperative sentences online Exercises with answers and online grammar rules.